cwi-dis/vr2gather-orchestrator-v2/README.md

 NTP server.

 Install the required external tools (the Dash and WebRTC SFU's) into `config/packages`.
-Pre-packaged versions can be found in the `external-packages` directory.
+ There are scripts in `external-packages` to download and install the external tools, see [external-packages/README.md](external-packages/README.md).

 After setting up the config, simply build and start the container by running